traefik-workshops/traefik-workshop/exercise-10/README.md

 kubectl get rs
 ```

-- check the dashboard to see whether no of available replicas has been added
+- check the dashboard to see whether number of available replicas have been added